Dalmat (yacht): Military career

 In 1899 she was transferred to the Austro-Hungarian Navy and, in 1901, was renamed Dalmat.
 She served as a royal yacht and flagship of the governor of Dalmatia.
 Dalmat was the first ship in the Adriatic Sea to use wireless telegraphy.
 The heir to the Austro-Hungarian throne, Archduke Franz Ferdinand of Austria, travelled to Bosnia in 1914.
 After travelling from Trieste to Ploče aboard the battleship he transferred to Dalmat for the journey along the Neretva river to Metković, the smaller vessel being more suited to river travel.
 Ferdinand completed his onward journey to Sarajevo by train.
 Ferdinand was assassinated in Sarajevo on 28 June and his body was carried part of the way back to Trieste aboard Dalmat.

 Dalmat served in the Austro-Hungarian Navy throughout the First World War.
-From 26 August 1914 she was based at Zelenika, Bosnia.
+From 26 August 1914 she was based at Zelenika, Montenegro.
 From 1916 she was a command ship for a submarine force in Kotor.
 After the post-war Dissolution of Austria-Hungary she was transferred to the Kingdom of Serbs, Croats and Slovenes and served as one of two yachts (the other being Lada) in the Royal Yugoslav Navy (the state was renamed Yugoslavia in 1929).
 During the Second World War she was captured by Axis forces and from 1941 served in the Regia Marina as Fata.
 She returned to Yugoslav control after the 1943 Armistice of Cassibile and was renamed Vila.
 In 1945 Yugoslavia, then under communist control as the Socialist Federal Republic of Yugoslavia, renamed the vessel the Orjen.
 She was renamed again in 1954, becoming the Istranka.
 A 1972 edition of Jane's Fighting Ships noted she had a 325 hp engine and was capable of 12 kn.